zonender/react-redux-webpack2-starter/README.md

     Running the app now will throw the following error: "Uncaught TypeError: Cannot read property 'state' of undefined"

-    Because the "this" keyword in the line: "const course = this.state.course;" in the function: "onTitleChange":
+    Because the "this" keyword in the line: "const course = this.state.course;" in the function: "onTitleChange" actually referes to the function "onTitleChange" and not to the class "CoursesPage":

     ```
       onTitleChange(event) {